SumoLogic/sumologic-documentation/docs/global-intelligence/nginx/install-for-nginx-view-dashboards.md

 description: Instructions for installing the Sumo Logic App for Global Intelligence for Nginx and descriptions of each of the app dashboards.
 ---

-This page has instructions for installing the Sumo Logic App for Global Intelligence for Nginx and descriptions of each of the app dashboards.
+This section has instructions for installing the Sumo Logic App for Global Intelligence for Nginx and descriptions of each of the app dashboards.

 ## Dashboard Filters